Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

+Investigating the growth effects of geopolitical alignment requires a measure that captures bilateral relationship intensity (not merely multilateral voting positions or discrete institutional thresholds) at annual frequency and over long historical horizons.
+Existing approaches fall short on at least one of these dimensions: UN voting similarity reflects multilateral preferences rather than bilateral relationship intensity, while categorical indicators of sanctions, alliances, or strategic rivalries mark specific relationship thresholds but not the continuous evolution between them.

-To accurately measure the timing and intensity of geopolitical dynamics, we leverage a large language model augmented with search capabilities to compile and analyze over 440,000 major political events worldwide from 1960-2019.
-Our dataset covers bilateral interactions between all 196 countries, with particular focus on relationships involving 24 major economic and geopolitical nations (denoted as $\mathcal{N}$) \footnote{The 24 major nations are: Argentina, Australia, Belgium, Brazil, Canada, Switzerland, People's Republic of China, Germany, Denmark, Spain, France, United Kingdom, Indonesia, India, Italy, Japan, Republic of Korea, Mexico, Netherlands, Poland, Russian Federation (Soviet Union), Saudi Arabia, Turkey, and United States.
-Appendix \ref{app_a:major_nations} provides the discussion on the choices.
+To construct such a measure, we leverage a large language model augmented with search capabilities to compile and analyze 373,020 geopolitical events worldwide from 1960 to 2024.
+Our dataset covers bilateral interactions between all 193 UN member states, with particular focus on relationships involving 24 major economic and geopolitical nations (denoted as $\mathcal{N}$)\footnote{The 24 major nations are: Argentina, Australia, Belgium, Brazil, Canada, Switzerland, People's Republic of China, Germany, Denmark, Spain, France, United Kingdom, Indonesia, India, Italy, Japan, Republic of Korea, Mexico, Netherlands, Poland, Russian Federation (Soviet Union), Saudi Arabia, Turkey, and United States.
+Appendix \ref{app_a:major_nations} discusses these choices.
 Collectively, these 24 nations account for 83--90 percent of global GDP over the study period, underscoring their dominant role in the world economy.}.
-Using these events, we construct a novel measure of bilateral geopolitical relations that varies by country pair and year, which we then aggregate to create country-year measures of average geopolitical relations.
-This section describes our data construction methodology.
+Using these events, we construct bilateral geopolitical alignment scores that vary by country pair and year, then aggregate them into a country-level geopolitical alignment index.
+This section describes the construction, validates the measure against historical episodes and alternative pipelines, and documents the evolution of global geopolitical relations over six decades.